Airest: History

-On 9 October 2017, Airest announced the appointment of Aleksei Lupitski as their new CEO.
-He assumed responsibilities on 2 October succeeding Jaanus Ojamets, who has stepped down for personal reasons.
-Aleksei Lupitski has vast experience in the airline industry, holding senior management positions at various airlines for the last 20 years.
+On 9 October 2017, Airest announced the appointment of Aleksei Lupitski as new CEO.
+He took office on 2 October succeeding Jaanus Ojamets, who stepped down for personal reasons.
+Lupitski had vast experience in airline industry, holding prominent positions in various airlines for the last 20 years.
 For the past 8 years he was the President & CEO of Lithuanian airline Avion Express.
-Under Aleksei's management, Avion Express grew from 4 Saab 340 operator to a global wet lease player with a fleet of 16x Airbus A320 family aircraft.

-On 9 March 2020, Airest ferried its first Airbus A320 aircraft (ES-LAA) from Mexico City Airport with a stopover at Montréal–Mirabel Airport to Tallinn Airport.
+On 9 March 2020, Airest ferried its first Airbus A320 aircraft (ES-LAA) from Mexico City Airport to Tallinn Airport with a stopover at Montréal–Mirabel Airport.
+The twin-engine aircraft was used for some time in medium-haul charter flights.

+Technical skills

+Aires is proud of maintenance organization that is to say line maintenance on SAAB 340 up to 800 flying hours.
+The station in Tallinn started working from August 1, 2013.
+In November 2014, Airest opened its 4th line maintenance base in Budapest.

 Destinations

 Airest operates scheduled cargo flights to the following destinations: